-- 1. The principal or designee becomes the Incident Commander, activates the school ICS Team as necessary, and will assess damages as safe to do so with the plant manager, to determine any necessary corrective actions.
+- 1. Upon the first indication of an earthquake, everyone on campus is to Drop, Cover and Hold on.
+If your school is equipped with the ShakeAlert system which provides advance notice of an earthquake, you will Drop, Cover and Hold On upon receiving an alert through PA system. - 2.
+The principal or designee becomes the Incident Commander, activates the school ICS Team as necessary, and will assess damages as safe to do so with the plant manager, to determine any necessary corrective actions.
 The school administrator may direct the Fire Suppression/HazMat Team to participate in the assessment.
 Note: Assessments must be conducted by teams wearing appropriate safety gear.
-Do NOT conduct assessments alone or unprotected, due to danger from possible building - NOT conduct assessments alone or unprotected, due to danger from possible building damage and the potential for aftershocks.
-Notify the School Police Watch Commander's Office at (213) 625-6631 that you are on campus before beginning a site assessment. - 2.
-The Incident Commander should confer with the Region Administrator of Operations and/or Operations Coordinator and Maintenance and Operations personnel to identify the extent of damages and determine if the school can be occupied. - 3.
-If the school cannot be occupied, the Incident Commander and Region Administrator of Operations will determine an alternate location for affected buildings and programs, and the Incident Commander will notify staff members and parents via Blackboard Connect. - 4.
+Do NOT conduct assessments alone or unprotected, due to danger from possible building damage and the potential for aftershocks.
+Notify the School Police Watch Commander's Office at (213) 625-6631 that you are on campus before beginning a site assessment. - 3.
+The Incident Commander should confer with the Region Administrator of Operations and/or Operations Coordinator and Maintenance and Operations personnel to identify the extent of damages and determine if the school can be occupied. - 4.
+If the school cannot be occupied, the Incident Commander and Region Administrator of Operations will determine an alternate location for affected buildings and programs, and the Incident Commander will notify staff members and parents via Blackboard Connect. - 5.
 The Planning and Intelligence Team will fill out a School/Site Preliminary Damage Report and transmit it to the School Police and Region Administrator of Operations.